ultralytics/ultralytics/docs/en/integrations/google-colab.md

 - **Integration with Google Drive:** Colab seamlessly integrates with Google Drive to make data storage, access, and management simple.
 Datasets and models can be stored and retrieved directly from Google Drive.

-- **Markdown Support:** You can use markdown format for enhanced documentation within notebooks.
+- **Markdown Support:** You can use Markdown format for enhanced documentation within notebooks.

 - **Scheduled Execution:** Developers can set notebooks to run automatically at specified times.